hamletc1602/AuthorSite/README.md

 The site creates HTTP header definitions that social media sites like Facebook and twitter can read to pre-configue the book cover and blurb to show up in a post.

-### HTTPS support, and cloaking of .html extensions
+### HTTPS support, and masking of .html extensions

 AWS provides some built-in features to serve files from S3 buckets to browsers, but this lacks the professional touch.
 Would you rather send your readers to http://my.domain.com/promotion.html or https://my.domain.com/promotion.
 A subtle difference, perhaps, but one that stands out.
 Especially on a poster or business card.